zhiwehu/Python-programming-exercises/README.md

 # Python-programming-exercises
 Contain 100+ programs written in Python 2.0v in text.
 So make sure you can convert the codes for Python 3.0v as per the convenience. <br>
-**And I will distributing the 100+ questions in different sets, where every set contains only 10 questions.
-It's easy to load the documentation with smaller file size.
-And It's all in new Python 3.x version to get you updated.**
+**And I will distributing the 100+ questions in different sets, where every set contains 10 questions each.
+And It's easy to load the  documentation file as well.
+All codes are in Python 3.x version to get you to start in Python.**

 # Level	Description